sboesen/remotely-save/README.md

   - It's usually **NOT** a good idea to check the file into version control.
 By default, the plugin tries to create a `.gitignore` file inside the plugin directory if it doesn't exist, for ignoring `data.json` in the `git` version control.
 If you know exactly what it means and want to remove the setting, please modify the `.gitignore` file or set it to be empty.

 ## Migrating from Remotely Save
-The easiest way to migrate from Remotely Save (or other forks) to Remotely Secure is:
+The easiest way to migrate from Remotely Save (or other forks) to Remotely Sync is:

 1. Make a local, unencrypted backup of your files (make sure to synchronize all changes across your devices)
 2. Disable the remotely-save plugin
-3. Enable remotely-secure and set a new encryption password
+3. Enable remotely-sync and set a new encryption password
 4. Delete the encrypted files in your cloud provider (or make a new S3 bucket in this case)
-5. Perform a sync using remotely-secure
+5. Perform a sync using remotely-sync

 ## Credit
 * Thanks to @fyears for the original Remotely Save plugin